unahouExosite/docs/guides/user-management.md

       ![User Activation](../assets/user-activation-email.png)

       Click the link to be directed to your solution.
-You should receive a success message that user signup is completed.
+You should receive a success message that user signup is complete.

 ## User Password Reset

    Users are only human and may occasionally forget their password.
-Unlike the general process of password change requires original password, setting password without original password will require different process.
-This example will guide you to implement user-password-reset with the following process:
+This example will help you implement user-password reset with the following process:

   1. A user requests forget-password by email.
 The solution sends the token to the user.
-  2. The user receives the token and then uses the token to set password directly.
+  2. The user receives the token and then uses the token to set their password directly.

-    Now, start to implement by following steps.
+Now, you may implement with the following steps.

-  * First, you need an endpoint to be called when a user requests forget-password.
+1. You will need an endpoint to be called when a user requests forget-password.

     For use of Murano CLI, create endpoint **endpoints/api-forgotten.post.lua** and put the following code into it.
     ```lua